 We spent a week in Saint Petersburg.
 Our first impression was of a monotonous imitation of a French or Italian city.
 How wrong we were!
 Each day our admiration grew.
 Not only does St Petersburg have countless landmarks, but the atmosphere is unequivocally Russian.
 Over 300 years of Russian history happened here!
 This is where Tsars lived in excess and the Bolshevik’s October Revolution started.
 In addition, nature provides the perfect frame.
 Indeed, Saint Petersburg lies on the Neva River with its numerous tributary rivers and canals.
 In summer the nights can be very long, thus the city’s nickname ‘City of White Nights’.

 Since tourist masses are everywhere, the city isn’t immune to the perils of any major tourist destination.
 By the same token, many young people speak English so you won’t have any trouble finding St Petersburg’s main attractions.
 Nevertheless, you can still find fantastic spots without tourists, such as Vasilyevsky Island, across from the Blagoveshchenskiy Bridge.
-We witnessed many weddings and partied in bizarre Lomonosova Street (Russians do love to dance and drink!).
+We witnessed many weddings and partied in bizarre Lomonosova Street.
+Russians do love to dance and drink and Petersburg has a great nighlife.
 We took a boat to impressive Peterhof to feel like tourists and a train to Pushkin to feel like locals.
 Yes, it is Russia’s most European city, and tourists have taken over the Hermitage, but it’s absolutely gorgeous.

 Palaces and Museums